 - Preheat oven to 350°F (177°C).

-- Make the filling: Whisk the sweetened condensed milk, lime juice, and egg yolks together-- or use an electric mixer.
+- Make the filling: Whisk the sweetened condensed milk, lime juice, and egg yolks together (or use an electric mixer).
+Whisk in the lime zest.
 Pour into warm crust.

-- Garnish as desired.
-Store leftovers in the refrigerator for up to 1 week.
+- Store leftovers in the refrigerator for up to 1 week.

-Make ahead tip: You can prepare and pre-bake the crust up to 2–3 days in advance.
+- Make Ahead & Freezing Instructions: You can prepare and pre-bake the crust up to 2–3 days in advance.
 Cover and store at room temperature.
 Likewise, you can mix up the filling up to 2–3 days in advance.
 Cover and refrigerate, then assemble and bake.
-Freezes well up to 3 months-- thaw overnight in the refrigerator.
+Baked and cooled pie freezes well up to 3 months; thaw overnight in the refrigerator.